 The FAA initiated consultation with each tribe listed above on January 24, 2020.
 The Confederated Tribes of the Warm Springs Reservation of Oregon responded on February 18, 2020 and requested to be included in the project's consultation.
 The FAA provided the Final Cultural Resource Technical Report to each tribe identified above on March 9, 2021, requesting their review.
 The Confederated Tribes of the Grand Ronde Community of Oregon responded on March 26, 2021 and had no comments on the report.
 The Confederated Tribes of the Warm Springs Reservation of Oregon responded on April 2, 2021 and concurred with the report findings and recommendations.
-The FAA will also provide the Draft EA to the tribes for review and comment when it is published.
+The FAA also provided the Draft EA to the tribes for review and comment.
+The tribes submitted no comments on the Draft EA.